Bacon & Pimento Cheese Pizza

 - Cover and let rise for 2 hours at room temperature.

 - Thirty minutes before baking, place one rack at the bottom of the oven and one towards the top.
 Preheat the oven to 450 degrees Fahrenheit.

 - When you’re ready to bake, sprinkle 1 cup of mozzarella evenly over the entire crust.
 Dollop small spoonfuls of the sauce over the cheese.
 Sprinkle with remaining mozzarella.

 - Add small spoonfuls of pimento cheese over the pizza and sprinkle with bacon.

 - Bake the pizza on the bottom rack for 18-20 minutes until the cheese is bubbling and the bottom and edges of the crust are golden brown.**

 - Remove the pizza from the oven.
 Carefully run a knife around the edge of the pizza and the side of the skillet to prevent sticking.
 Transfer to a cooling rack or cutting board.
 Serve and enjoy!

 *Pro Tip: The dough may start to shrink back; that’s OK.
-Just cover it and let it rest for about 15 minutes, the repeat the dimpling until the dough reaches the edges of the pan.
+Just cover it and let it rest for about 15 minutes, then repeat the dimpling until the dough reaches the edges of the pan.

-- Combine cheese, mayonnaise, garlic powder, jalapeno, and pimentos.
+- Combine cheese, mayonnaise, garlic powder, jalapeño, and pimentos.
 Mix well.